Anti-Stalinist left: The consolidation of Stalin's rule and responding to the rise of fascism in Europe (1930–1939)

-Concurrently, fascism was rising across Europe.
-The Soviet leadership turned to popular front policy during the 1930s, in which Communists worked with liberal and even conservative allies to defend against a presumed Fascist assault.
-One of the more notable conflicts could be seen in the Spanish Civil War.
-While the whole left fought alongside the Republican faction, within it there were sharp conflicts between the Communists, on the one hand, and anarchists, Trotskyists and the POUM on the other.
+One of the most conflicts of the time was the Spanish Civil War.
+While the whole left fought alongside the Republican faction, within it there were sharp conflicts between the Communists, on the one hand, and anarchists, Trotskyists and the POUM (the Spanish affiliate of the International Revolutionary Marxist Centre) on the other.
 Support for the latter became a key issue for the anti-Stalinist left internationally, as exemplified by the ILP Contingent in the International Brigades, George Orwell's book Homage to Catalonia, the periodical Spain and the World, and various pamphlets by Emma Goldman, Rudolf Rocker and others.